TY-58/AlgoritmenH7/README.md

 ### Hillclimber

 The Hillclimber algorithm starts running after the matches are made and the cables have been laid.
 The hillclimber then looks if it can find better matches, where the distance from the house to the battery is shorter and will make the change if its within the maximum capacity of the battery.
 The hillclimber will run as long it can find a better configuration, and will stop if it can't after a certain amount of no better matches (you can provide the max iterations withouth improved for the hillclimber to stop in the command line).
 If the hillclimber is done running, the shared cable route will then rearrange the cables in order to minimize the costs.
+The hillclimber is only possible with the shared cable route.

 ## Reproducing Results
 You will need to Download at least Python3 version == 3.10.9